esignaturescom/mcp-server-esignatures/README.md

 #### Sending a Contract

-`Send an NDA based on my template to John Doe, ACME Corp, john@acme.com`
+`Send an NDA based on my template to John Doe, ACME Corp, john@acme.com.
+Set the term to 2 years.`

 #### Updating templates